 Among the vast and user-friendly Google ecosystem, lies the G Suite.
 This is mainly a collection of Google apps and tools used for collaboration, communication and also to enhance productivity.
 For the cloud computing Google domain to be productive, collaboration must be managed.
 As a result, this suite provides Google admin tools for effective management.

 To become a perfect G Suite Admin, one must follow the best practices which ensure a steady and continuous workflow; especially the best practices that ensure data security.
 To illustrate, the CIA triad should never be breached.
 If you’re intrigued, read on to learn more about the portrait of a perfect G Suite admin.

 1. G Suite Admin Monitors Google Admin Console

-A perfect Google apps admin should always observe how users and apps interact with G Suite Business / Education account.
+A perfect Google apps admin should always observe how users and apps interact with G Suite Business or G Suite for Education account.
 For effectiveness, G Suite offers an admin console and also provides weekly reports on these interactions.
 Using the statistics provided, a G Suite admin can monitor every aspect of the G Suite domain.
 In fact, the console’s report offers major metrics such as:

 To monitor users, you would click on Users in the admin panel.